ipropper/easybatch-tutorials/README.md

 * [Loading data in a relational database using JDBC][]: A batch application that imports data from a flat file into a relational database using JDBC
 * [Loading data in a relational database using Hibernate][]: A batch application that imports data from a flat file into a relational database using Hibernate
 * [Loading data in a NoSQL database][]: A batch application that loads data from a flat file into a MongoDB server
+* [Extracting data from a relational database using JDBC][]: A batch application that exports data from a relational database to a flat file
 * [Extracting data from a NoSQL database][]: A batch application that extracts data from a MongoDB collection and export it in a XML file
 * [Transforming a CSV file to Xml format][]: A typical ETL application that transforms a CSV file to XML format
 * [Chunk processing][]: A show case of the chunk processing support through the `MultiRecord` abstraction